-- protocol version - command version (which is the release number)
+- protocol version - command version (the release number)

-It checks this information to determine whether it matches the server or is forward compatible with the server.
-Versioning was added to enable the SAS Event Stream Processing Engine to support forward compatibility for older publish/subscribe clients whenever feasible.
+It checks to determine whether this information matches that of the server or is forward compatible with the server.
+Versioning enables SAS Event Stream Processing to support forward compatibility for older publish/subscribe clients whenever feasible.
 When the server is initialized, the version number is logged using the following message:

-'''

 dfESPengine version %s completed initialization

-'''